Meltdowns vs Tantrums

 Around two years old, Olive began having meltdowns.
 These mainly center around change of routine and environment.
 At the time we had no idea what was happening, this was prior to her Autism diagnosis.
 Olive became visibly upset and inconsolable.
 She'd cry and scream as loud as her body would allow her to.
 If you attempted to talk to her she'd get even more upset.
 Trying to console her or physically make contact with her would just make the situation worse.
 These episodes are especially scary due to the fact when having meltdown the person is completely unaware.
 This makes them prone to harming themselves or others.
+Meltdowns can look odd or come at unexpected times.
+It’s important to always remember we are only seeing a person’s reaction.
+Underneath the behavior is a person who has become overwhelmed, or dealing with a sensory overload.

 Behaviors like head banging, hair pulling, scratching, crying, yelling, and hitting are common behaviors when having a meltdown.
-But not everyone person reacts that way.
+But not person reacts that way.
 Other not as obvious behaviors include rapid eye blinking, shaking, loss of speech, and not responding when spoken to.

 These behaviors may look identical to a tantrum from the outside, when actually the person is having a hard time processing the world around them.